Northern Paiute people: Mythology

 Humans have inhabited the area between the West and Northwest of the United States for over 11,000 years.

-One version of how the Northern Paiute people came to be is that a bird, the Sagehen (also known as the Centrocercus), was the only bird that survived a massive flood.
+One version of how the Northern Paiute people came to be is that a bird, the sagehen (also known as Centrocercus), was the only bird that survived a massive flood.
 The Sagehen made a fire and cared for it until the fire grew bigger and bigger.
 The water from the flood dried, and a man "happened."
 This man was called Nűműzóho, who was a cannibal.
 The Cannibals (as he and his kind were called) killed all the Native people, except for a woman who was able to escape.
 This woman kept herself alive by traveling from place to place in the region, meeting and staying with different characters.
 She then found a man living in the mountains whom she married.
-They bore four children: two Paiutes (one brother, one sister) and two Pit Rivers (one brother, one sister).
+They bore four children: two Paiute (one brother, one sister) and two Pit Rivers (one brother, one sister).
 The two sets of children fought frequently because they were from different tribes.
 Their father (some think he was a Wolf) threw them in different waters.
 This caused them to go their separate ways while continuing to fight and quarrel whenever they came in contact with each other again.
-And thus the Paiutes were created and their homes established in Nevada, California, and Oregon.
+And thus the Paiute were created and their homes established in Nevada, California, and Oregon.

 Another version of the creation story tells of a man and a woman who heard a voice from within a bottle.
 They dumped the contents of the bottle out, and four beings dropped out: two boys and two girls.
 The 4 people were divided by good and evil.
-The two good people (Paiutes) were to be protected and cared for by the woman while the two bad people were subject to the man.
+The two good people (Paiute) were to be protected and cared for by the woman while the two bad people were subject to the man.
 The two sets of pairs (good and bad) left the man and woman.
 Each pair created fire: the two good people made a fire with minimal smoke, the two bad people made a fire with thick smoke.
 This made them enemies, even before foreigners plotted them against each other later on.
 War and strife have existed ever since.